 82% of foodies and 61% of non-foodies said they feel a need to preserve their family's cultural traditions.1

 Cristine Shipley, the Director of Culinary at the Marlin Network and contributing author of the quarterly Flavor Atlas says, “Conscious consumption, (mindful eating and drinking that respects the environment and the body) is becoming a focus for many Americans.
 Operators can leverage this trend by considering seasonality on the menu, utilizing local ingredients when possible, and providing consumers with nutritionally dense options that help them protect their health and minimize waste.”

 American Sioux Tribe

-Dishes made from indigenous foods such as corn, beans, potatoes, amaranth, quinoa, natural wild rice and tuberose harken back to the native inhabitants of America.
-A large part of re centering Indigenous cuisine is attempting to exclude European influences such as dairy and processed foods.
-Think of the “three sisters” of squash, beans, and corn, plus game meat as North American tribal flavors.
+Dishes made from indigenous ingredients such as corn, beans, potatoes, amaranth, quinoa, natural wild rice and tuberose harken back to the native inhabitants of America.
+A large part of recentering indigenous cuisine is attempting to exclude European influences such as dairy, processed foods, refined sugar and meats such as pork and beef.

 The menu at Francis Ford Coppola's restaurant Werowocomoco includes fry bread tacos, venison chili, cedar plank salmon and rotisserie prairie chicken.